 The process is pretty simple: first mix up a batch of ornament dough, made from equal parts ground cinnamon and applesauce.
 Cut out your desired shapes, bake, then let them cure for about a day, so they dry and harden completely. . . . just be sure to label the pans or racks with cards that say potpourri , look but don’t eat, or something similar to warn curious significant others and kids that these incredible-smelling homemade decorations are, in fact, inedible.
-Then assemble them into “gingerbread” houses and sets of ornaments, decorate them with puffy paint and/or some metallic dragées (both are available at craft stores and even online through Amazon), and string the ornaments on pretty ribbons, and you’ve got a brand-new, budget-friendly set of holiday decorations for any room of the house.
+Then assemble them into “gingerbread” houses and sets of ornaments, decorate them with puffy paint and/or candy and/or metallic dragées, and string the ornaments on pretty ribbons, and you’ve got a brand-new, budget-friendly set of holiday decorations for any room of the house.

 Bonus #1: Since these cinnamon ornaments and houses are wonderfully aromatic, they keep the guest room smelling sweet throughout the holidays.
 They’ll even last for several years, as long as you’re gentle with them, without molding or crumbling.
-Bonus #2: They’re also great gifts, so make up an extra batch and put a handful in little organza bags to hand out to coworkers, your favorite techs at the vet’s office, and your kids’ teachers.
+Bonus #2: They’re also great gifts, so make up an extra batch and put a handful in little organza bags to share with coworkers, teachers, and friends.

 Now let’s get to some crafting of holiday decorations.